 NECEC works in the six New England states and New York to advance clean energy policies and programs that create business opportunities for NECEC members and the industry at large.
 With state coordinators or partner organizations in Connecticut, New Hampshire (NHSEA and NHCTC), Maine (E2Tech), Massachusetts, Rhode Island and Vermont (REV), NECEC is actively developing and influencing energy policy that helps clean energy businesses grow.

-Through the Government Relations Committee, the Policy Committee and an array of policy working groups NECEC focuses on the following clean energy policy issues likely to affect business and growth opportunities for our members:
+Through our Policy Committee and an array of policy working groups, NECEC focuses on the following clean energy policy issues likely to affect market development and business and growth opportunities for our members:

-- Grid Modernization/21st Century Electricity System/Utility of the Future
+- 21st Century Energy System/Utility of the Future/Grid Modernization

 - Net Metering

-Public comments, testimony and reports issued by the NECEC team are posted in our Newsroom.
+Public comments, testimony and reports issued by the NECEC team are posted in our Policy Portal.
 For updates on the latest clean energy policy, finance and innovation issues in the Northeast visit our Blog.